gigawhitlocks/emacs-configs/README.md

 ```

+<a id="Opening%20Sources%20In%20the%20Browser%20from%20Emacs"></a>

+# Opening Sources In the Browser from Emacs

+<a id="Miscellaneous%20standalone%20global%20configuration%20changes"></a>

+# Miscellaneous standalone global configuration changes

 <a id="Opening%20Sources%20Directly%20in%20Emacs%20from%20the%20Browser"></a>

-# Opening Sources Directly in Emacs from the Browser
+## Opening Sources Directly in Emacs from the Browser

 <https://orgmode.org/worg/org-contrib/org-protocol.html>